WalrusChild/Terraria/README.md

 # Features
 The current plugins consist of:
-- Heal plugin
+- Heal plugin - H key default
-- Weather change plugin
+- Weather change plugin - Numpad 1, 2, and 3 default
-- Time plugin (can set specific time)
+- Time plugin - can set specific time
+- Insta Kill projectile - x key default

 I will be adding more in the future, so stay tuned!